 Climbing Lobuche East Peak, you can have the best mountaineering experience while being in this region.
 Being on the summit of the peak many of the Khumbu region’s highest mountains can be seen such as mount Everest, Nuptse, Lhotse, Pumori, Ama Dablam, Tawoche, Cholatse, and so many other peaks along with a beautiful valley down below.

 For the Lobuche East Peak expedition, we trek through the Khumbu valley of the Everest region following the famous Everest base camp trail.
 The journey starts after landing at Lukla airstrip(2840m) and continues to Phakding(2610m) and to Namche bazaar(3440m) on the first and the second night of the trek.

-Hereafter the real adventure of mountaineering begins in which you get to Lobuche base camp(5050m) where you get some climbing training and instruction before kickoff.
-The next day before submitting it goes to high camp(5600m) and there as well you have plenty of time to acclimatize.
+Hereafter the real adventure of mountaineering begins when you get to Lobuche base camp(5050m) where you get some climbing training and instruction before kickoff.
+The next day before submitting it goes to Lobuche East Peak high camp(5600m) and there as well you have plenty of time to acclimatize.

-On your summiting day, you wake up early morning around 3 AM, and having breakfast it goes higher ground to crampon point where you suit up the climbing gears.
-Then the trail all treads upon the glacier to the summit(6119m) which rewards you with unparalleled mountains, valleys, glaciers, and lakes.
+On your summiting day, you start up early morning around 2 to 3 AM and having breakfast it goes higher ground to the crampon point where you suit up the climbing gears.
+Then the trail all treads upon the glacier to the Lobuche East Peak summit(6119m) which rewards you with unparalleled mountains, valleys, glaciers, and lakes.

 On our journey back we retraced the same trail back to Lukla and take a flight back to Kathmandu to end the journey.